Akshay201318/Git/README.md

   - [Bootstrap]( https://getbootstrap.com/) -for designing the page.
   - [JavaScript]( https://www.javascript.com/) -for adding various functionalities to the page.

+  ## Deployment
+   - For deploying this website online i used github.
+I hosted this website github and here is the link of the website  [superheroimages](superheroimages.com).

   ## Contributing
   - You can contribute in the designing of the website so that it can look better.
 ---